Research Interests

 Predoctoral Research

 I graduated from the University of Georgia in 2009 with degrees in Biology and Ecology.
-As a UGA CURO Scholar and NSF REU awardee, my undergraduate research focused on salamander ecology and population modeling (Maerz Lab, UGA).
+My undergraduate research focused on salamander ecology and population modeling (Maerz Lab, UGA).
 In Fall 2009, I worked as a research assistant in Andrew Park’s Lab (UGA), studying environmental drivers of hemorrhagic disease virus outbreaks in white-tailed deer.
-During 2010-2011, I completed an NIH postbac fellowship, where I characterized viral infection profiles in Sjögren’s Syndrome patients (Adeno-Associated Virus Biology Section, NIDCR).
+During 2010-2011, I completed an NIH Postbaccalaureate IRTA fellowship, where I characterized viral infection profiles of Sjögren’s Syndrome patients (Adeno-Associated Virus Biology Section, NIDCR).